LLNL/Abmarl/docs/src/highlights.rst

 Cover and explore
 '''''''''''''''''
-Our reward schema implicity encourages the foragers to collaborate because we give a small penalty to each one for taking too long.
+Our reward schema implicitly encourages the foragers to collaborate because we give a small penalty to each one for taking too long.
 Thus, the faster they can collect all the resources, the less they are penalized.
 Furthermore, because each agent trains the same policy, there is no incentive for competitive behavior.
 An